Human beings are not only the creatures that likes warm springs.

 Here is ideal for snorkeling, and you will see a variety of tropical fish and even a marine turtles (with a little bit of luck).

-At the unique warm spring in the world, you can enjoy bathing with marine creatures.
+At the unique warm spring in the world, you can enjoy soaking with marine creatures.

 If you like to avoid entering the dirt road, it is physically possible to park your car at Kapoho Tide Pool’s parking lot and to walk to Champagne Pond (not recommended).